Axellewing/Heritage-Housing-issues/README.md

 ## Overview

 This project aims to provide comprehensive insights and predictions related to house prices in Ames, Iowa, USA.
+I will deveelop a reliable predictive model for house prices in AMes, Iowa.
+Enabling Lydia to estimate the sales price for her inherited properties.
+My goal is to enhance Lydia's understanding of the Ames, Iowa housing maket, accounting for factors that contribute to a house's desirability and value.

 ## Table of Contents